ALLERGY

 Is it better to use FLONASE at night?

 In short, no. One daily dose of FLONASE Allergy Relief delivers 24-hour relief from your worst allergy symptoms.
-So, even if you take it in the morning, you’re still covered for all night long, without pesky allergy symptoms.
+So even if you take it in the morning, you’re still covered for the whole night—so you can rest easy, without pesky allergy symptoms.